 The first major surface engagement of World War II was improbably fought of Uruguay--the Battle of the Rio Plate (December 1939).
 Before war was declared, the German admiralty dispatched its pocket battleship Graf Speah to conduct commerce raiding in the vast, poorly psatrolled resches of the South atlsantic sand Indian Oceans.
 The German raider was enormously sucessful.
 A squadron of Briitish cruisers (Ajax, Achilles, and Exeter) correctly deduced that the Germans would attack merchant shipping from Argentina and Uruguay before returning to Germany.
 The outginned cruisers managed to damage the German battleship which almost blew Exeter out of the water.
 The German captain sought refuge in Montevideo, a neutral port.
 The Uruguayans following international law, refused to allow the Germans to improve the fighting condition of the ship.
 Tricked by the British to believe a formidable British force was assembling to fight him outside Uruguayan waters, the German captain to save his crew, scuttled his ship and later shot himself.

 The Vatican is a religious enclave of 108 acres in the center of Rome.
 St. Peter's dominates the Roman landscape.
 The question of Pope Pious' conduct during the War is enormously controversial.
-The Vatican was during the Wzr surrounded by first Fascist (1940-43), NAZI (1943-44), and then Allied (1944-45) forces.
+The Vatican attempted to use contacts within the German military to prevent the War by overthrowing Hitler.
+A factor here was British Prime-Minister Chamberlain's Appeasement Policy, caving into Hitler's demands a Munich (1938).
+The Vatican was during the War surrounded by first Fascist (1940-43), NAZI (1943-44), and then Allied (1944-45) forces.
 The most dangerous time was the NAZI control of Rome after the Italian surrender (September 1943) until the Allied liberation (June 1944).
 The Pope had no army, but he had enormous influence among Catholic around the world, especially in Europe.
 The Pope did speak in guarded terms abot Fascist aggressions and attrocities.
 In one of his radio addresses he spoke against those "forgetful of moral ties and bent on replacing right by force".
 He never specifically condemned the NAZIs.
 Of course if he had done so Hitler would surely have occupied the Vatican and perhaps destroyed it as well as other Church properties, many of which were harboring Jews and other refugees.
 The Pope allowed Italian prelates to hide Jews, saving many.
-He never condemned or even exposed the Holocaust nor the assault on riests in Poland and other countries.
+He never openly condemned or even exposed the Holocaust nor the assault on priests in Poland and other countries.
 Nor did he condemn Catholic prelates, especially in Slovakia and Crotia, who engaged in horrendous attrocities.
-The Pope opened church oroperies to refugees resulting from the fighting .
+The Pope opened church poroperies to refugees resulting from the fighting .
 He also did important work with POWs.
 Many of the criticisms of the Pope seem valid.
 It must be said that it is much easier to criticise the Pope after the War by individuals who were not at the time in NAZI occupied Europe.
-In particular it seems somewhat unfair to criticise the Pope when the Allies themselvs did not expose or condemn the Holocaust.
+In particular it seems somewhat unfair to criticise the Pope when the Allies themselvs did not expose or strongly condemn the Holocaust.

 French Indo-China featured prominently in Japan's move to war.
 Chinese nationalists had received some shipments of war material through Tonkin (northern Indo-China).
 With the fall of France (June 1940), the Japanese demanded concessions and basing rights.
 French officals loyal to the new Vichy Government complied.
 The Japanese made clkear thhat they were prepared to use force if necessary, but preferred the fiction of continued French control.
 The Japanese from occupied southern China attacked two Tonkinese (northern Vietmam) towns before retirung back into China., In their waje tgey keft 800 dead French (September 1940).
 While France could not react, the United States reacted with by emargoes on raw materials.
 America had cracked the Jaoanese diplomatic (Purple) code and thus knew a great deal about what the Japanese objectives were and tgey contrasted sharply from the public protestations of peace.
 It was these actions which caused the Japanese to decide that war with the United States was necessary.
 The United States had also moved the Pacific Fleet to Pearl Harbor to back up its resistance to Japanese expansionism.
 After Pearl Harbor, the Japanese moved forces in Indo-China west through Thailand to invade the British in Burma.
 One of the goals was to block military shipments to the Chinese nationalists along the Burma Road.
 The Japanese also moved south into Malay to attack the British bastion at Singapore.
 Vietnamese resistance to foreign (both French and Japanese) occupation gradually developed, led by Ho Chi Min.
 The Japanese allowed nominal French administration to continue under Adm.
 Jean Decoux.
 Axis ally Thailad used the opportunity to seize disputed territory in Cambodia and Laos.
 Several sharp engagements resulted until the Japanese Military Commission ordered the French to withdraw abd awarded the terrutiry to their Axius ally.
 Indo-China especially the Mekong Delta was an important center of rice production.
 Throughout Southeast area, Japanese press ganging of labor and seiuzure of draught animals adversely affected rice and other food production.
 The Japanese also wanted jute and cotton production increased to meet textile requirements.
 And much of the available food producr=tion w turned over to the mikitary or shipped to Japan.
 Thee actions were commonly carried out by the French clons still in nomimal control of the colony's adminitration.
 The Japanese seized the Mekong rice harvest in the last year of the War.
 Wihout supplies from the south, an estimated 1-2 million people in central and northern Indo-China starved or died from disease because of their weakened condition (1944-45).
 The siutuation was worst in Tonkin, but condituons were very difficult in other areas as well.
 The Japanese reportedly used some of the rice for fuel.
 America delivered some weapons to the Vietnamese guerillas.
 They rarely, however, attemopted to attack the Japanese, but husbanded the weapons for use against the French after the War.
 The French dutifully followed Japanese orders until the new French Government iordered colonial officials ordered an uprising (March 1945).
 The Japanese brutally put doen the risdung and took full control of Indochina.
 After the Japanese surrender the French attempted to restablish their colonial authority, leading to the first Vietnam War.